Chapters 29 and 30

 Magnetic field lines are generally accepted to emerge from the North pole of a magnet and enter its South pole as shown.
 This can be easily verified by placing a tiny compass around a bar-magnet at different positions.

 It is impossible to separate the North and South poles of a magnet.
 They coexist.
-If a bar magnet is cut at the middle (its neutral line), each piece becomes an independent magnet possessing a South pole and a North pole.
+If a bar magnet is cut at its middle (its neutral line), each piece becomes an independent magnet possessing a South pole and a North pole.
 This is not the case with electric charges.
 It is possible to have a separate negative charge and a separate positive charge.

 The Theory Behind Magnetism: